 Fade Like A Sigh – British Journal of Photography.
 A collaborative project by Rana Young and Zora J Murff handles some difficult family memories via new work and family photographs “Collaboration is a comfortable way of telling our stories in the company of someone else, as this content is too heavy for each of us to revisit alone,” says Rana Young, a Masters student at the University of Nebraska, who’s worked with fellow student Zora J Murff to make a series called Fade Like A Sigh.

 Initially thrown together by sharing a studio, the pair got talking and soon realised they had much in common.
 Both come from the Midwest and take a similar approach to photographing “imagery that describes home, or place generally”; both grew up with an absent parent.
+“Our personal experiences of that are unique, but through conversation we found a commonality,” says Young.
+“It’s easy to assume that your exposure to a shared experience is different to someone else’s.”
 Behind the Scenes — GUP.
 In Behind the Scenes, Sergey Melnitchenko (b.
 1991, Ukraine) gives us a glimpse at the off-stage doings of erotic dancers in a nameless club in China.

 Melnitchenko, who came to China to work as a dancer, gives us an unusually up-close vision of the club where he works.
 While subjects prepare to show themselves - to transform into the erotic ideal the public expects to see - Melnitchenko shows us the reality that makes this transformation possible.
 Contrary to the masked illusion created by the subjects’ stage performance, their life away from the stage is not a scene; the girls are taking selfies, some lie around exhausted, others stare bored into nothingness, put on their make-up, await their next performance.